Weights for Monoids and Actions of Monoids: Concluding remarks

 \subsection{2-algebra needs 2-coalgebra}

-As we already learned from the previous discussion, it is not necessarily true that if we can identify internally an algebraic concept (ring), then we will be able to derive all the 'algebraic sets' related to it (set of solutions of equations).
-In fact, now we need to talk about '2-algebraic sets' as the derived concepts will be categories or even $0$-cells in a $2$-category.
-The category $s\Delta$ is not even a $2-PROP$, (i.e. a strict symmetric monoidal 2-category whose $0$-cells are natural numbers such that $I=0$ and $n\otimes m=n+m$) but the Eilenberg-Moore object has sufficiently simple structure that we are able to get it as a weighted limit from the functor with domain $s\Delta$.
+As we already learned from the previous discussion, it is not necessarily true that if we can identify internally an algebraic concept (ring), then we will be able to derive all the `algebraic sets' related to it (set of solutions of equations).
+In fact, now we need to talk about `2-algebraic sets' as the derived concepts will be categories or even $0$-cells in a $2$-category.
+The category $s\Delta$ is not even a $2-PROP$, (i.e., a strict symmetric monoidal 2-category whose $0$-cells are natural numbers such that $I=0$ and $n\otimes m=n+m$) but the Eilenberg-Moore object has sufficiently simple structure that we are able to get it as a weighted limit from the functor with domain $s\Delta$.
 Thus in this case no coalgebra is needed.

 If we want to internalize the notion of a monoidal category, we have to have, in our ambient $2$-category $\cK$, finite products of $0$-cells or at least a 2-monoidal structure.
-Then we can easily define a $2$-category $\PM$ which is a $2-PROP$ for monoidal categories i.e. with the property that if $\cK$ is a $2$-category with finite products, then the $2$-monoidal functors from $\PM$ to $\cK$ correspond to monoidal categories in $\cK$.
-However, if we want to derive a '2-algebraic set' of monoids from a monoidal category, the weighted limit of a monoidal $2$-functor from $\PM$ is not enough.
+Then we can easily define a $2$-category $\PM$ which is a $2-PROP$ for monoidal categories, i.e., with the property that if $\cK$ is a $2$-category with finite products, then the $2$-monoidal functors from $\PM$ to $\cK$ correspond to monoidal categories in $\cK$.
+However, if we want to derive a `2-algebraic set' of monoids from a monoidal category, the weighted limit of a monoidal $2$-functor from $\PM$ is not enough.
 This is because when we look at the structure maps of monoids

-as 'some kind of equalities', they are not linear-regular (cf. \cite{SZ1}) as in the left 'equation' a variable is repeated and on the right a variable is dropped.
-Thus this uses full force of equational logic, not just the linear-regular part.
-Therefore to define internally the object of monoids either we need the internal version of the notion of a bi-monoidal category (by this we mean the categorification of the notion of a bi-monoid) or we need to define the internal notion of a monoidal category on the basis of finite product, i.e. not using $2-PROP$'s but Lawvere 2-theories.
+as `some kind of equalities', they are not linear-regular (cf. \cite{SZ1}, \cite{SZ2}) as in the left `equation' a variable is repeated and on the right a variable is dropped.
+Thus this uses full force of the equational logic, not just the linear-regular part.
+Therefore to define internally the object of monoids either we need the internal version of the notion of a bi-monoidal category (by this we mean the categorification of the notion of a bi-monoid) or we need to define the internal notion of a monoidal category on the basis of finite product, i.e., not using $2-PROP$'s but Lawvere 2-theories.
 In this paper, we had follow the latter approach but a further extension is still possible using the former.

-In this paper, we shall follow the latter approach and we will always work in $2$-categories with finite products.
-We shall describe the weights on Lawvere 2-theories for monoidal categories and symmetric monoidal categories that define many '2-algebraic sets' of interest in any sufficiently complete $2$-category: the objects of (commutative) monoids, the object of (cocomutative) comonoids, the object of (commutative, cocomutative) bi-monoids.